Adding generative prompts

 Manage error handling

-Error handling allows you to customize the error message shown to the user if the generative prompt fails.
+Error handling allows you to customize the error message that shown to the user if the generative prompt fails.
 You can also optionally configure the agentic workflow to retry the call the generative prompt if it fails.

 To define error handling, complete the following steps: